 When the Israelites saw the Egyptian army approaching them at the Red Sea, they became angry at God.
 Their faith in him, rekindled by their newfound freedom, evaporated in the dry heat of impending doom.

-He did not punish them for their insolence.
-He did not respond to their anger and cynicism with pique and petulance.
-He did not deem the Israelites unworthy of rescue because they exhibited imperfect faith in the face of danger.
+God did not ridicule the Israelites for their disbelief or punish them for their insolence.
+He did not respond to their anger and cynicism with pique and petulance or deem them unworthy of rescue because they had exhibited imperfect faith in the face of danger.

 Instead, God followed through with his plan to return the Israelites to their ancestral homeland.
-He parted the Red Sea and dried a path across the seabed that was broad enough to evacuate millions of people and their animals.
+He parted the Red Sea and dried a walkway across the seabed that was broad enough to evacuate millions of people and their animals.

 Why?
 Because God had obligated himself to come to their aid, and his commitment was not conditioned on their correct response to adversity.